The Subscribe & Save program allows you to have your item conveniently delivered to you at the frequency you choose.

 1. What is vitamin D?
 Vitamin D is necessary for many functions in the body and although it's called a vitamin, its action is more similar to a hormone.
 Among its many duties, vitamin D enhances muscle strength, supports teeth and bones, and it's great for the immune system.
 It helps produce the enzymes and proteins necessary for our bodies to function properly.
 In fact, every tissue in the body, including the brain, heart, muscles and immune system, has vitamin D receptors.
 There's no question that maintaining adequate vitamin D levels is absolutely essential for good health.

 2. How do we get vitamin D?
 Although there are a few dietary sources with low amounts of vitamin D, that, at best, may satisfy 10% of your vitamin D needs, the Vitamin D Council advises that diet alone is not enough for adequate vitamin D. Sun exposure causes our bodies to produce vitamin D but as skin cancer fears have increased, sun exposure has decreased.
-Other factors like geographic location, time of year, sunscreen, and skin exposure all influence how much vitamin D is produced.
+Other factors like geographic location, time of year, sunscreen, and how much skin is exposed all influence how much vitamin D is produced.
 The most reliable way to meet your vitamin D requirements is supplementation.

 3. Why is D3 superior to D2?
-When searching for a vitamin D supplement, you'll have two choices -- vitamin D3 or vitamin D2.
+When searching for a vitamin D supplement, you'll have two choices -- vitamin D3, also known as cholecalciferol, or vitamin D2, ergocalciferol.
 Vitamin D3 is the form naturally manufactured by humans from sunlight exposure.
 Vitamin D2 is sourced from plants and not nearly as biologically active or effective.
 After reviewing the research and consulting experts, we've absolutely concluded that vitamin D3 is the better choice.